-- Licensed Employees, (702) 794-0272 Teacher's Health Trust - Support Staff and School Police Employees, (702) 799-5418 CCSD Benefits Department - Administrative/Professional Technical Employees, (702) 799-9602 CCASAPE Health Trust
+- 1. Licensed Employees, Teacher's Health Trust (702) 794-0272 - 2.
+Support Staff and School Police Employees, CCSD Benefits Department (702) 799-5418 - 3.
+Administrative/Professional Technical Employees, CCASAPE Health Trust (702) 796-9602

 STUDENT SERVICES DIVISION

 It is important that all CCSD employees be aware of NRS 388.497, 388.499 and CCSD Regulation 5141.3.
 This law and regulation prohibits CCSD employees from using aversive interventions, physical, and mechanical restraints on students with disabilities.
 Aversive intervention means any actions used to punish a pupil with a disability or to eliminate, reduce, or discourage maladaptive behavior.